Granville rail disaster: Disaster

-Of the total number of passengers travelling in the third and fourth carriages, half were killed instantly when the bridge fell on them, crushing them in their seats, some to the point where their head and shoulders were below the level of their knees.
+Of the total number of passengers travelling in the third and fourth carriages, half were killed instantly when the bridge fell on them, crushing them in their seats, some to the point their heads and shoulders were below the level of their knees.

-Of the 213 injured, some of the trapped were in the train for hours after the accident, with parts of the bridge, parts of the carriage body, broken carriage seating, or deceased passengers crushing them, hampering rescuers.
-Some of these injured had been conscious and lucid, talking to rescuers and explaining their experiences of the event, however, most died of crush syndrome soon after the weight was removed from their bodies.
+Of the 213 injured, several were trapped for many hours after the accident had occurred, with parts of the bridge, the carriage body and broken seating, or deceased passengers crushing them, hampering rescuers.
+Some of those trapped remained conscious and lucid, speaking to rescuers and recounting their experiences of the event, however, most of them died of crush syndrome soon after the weight was removed from their bodies.

-Rescuers also faced the greater difficulty of the weight of the bridge, which was still crushing the affected carriages and reducing the available space in which they could work in to rescue survivors.
-At one stage of the rescue, a declaration was made by those in charge that no one was permitted to attempt further rescues until the collapsed bridge had been lifted clear of the site.
-Soon after however, the bridge settled a further 2 in onto the train, trapping two rescuers and crushing a portable generator "like butter".
+Rescuers also faced the greater difficulty of the weight of the bridge, which was still crushing the affected carriages and reducing the available space in which they could work to rescue survivors.
+At one stage of the rescue, a declaration was made by those in charge that no further rescue attempts were to be permitted until the collapsed bridge had been lifted clear of the site.
+Soon after, the bridge settled a further 2 in onto the train, trapping two rescuers and crushing a portable generator "like butter".

 Another major danger came from Liquid Petroleum Gas, as LPG cylinders were being kept year-round on board the train to be used in the winters for heating purposes.

 Several of the deceased were overcome by the gas leaking from ruptured cylinders, reducing the amount of available breathable air in the area underneath the bridge.
-This leaking gas also prevented the immediate use of powered rescue tools such as petrol powered saws and cutting equipment due to the risk of explosion.
-The NSW Fire Brigade provided enough ventilation equipment to dispel the gas, as well as a constant mist/film of water, sprayed over the accident site to prevent the possibility of the gas ignition.
+This leaking gas also prevented the immediate use of rescue tools such as petrol powered saws and cutting equipment, due to the risk of explosion.
+The NSW Fire Brigade provided enough ventilation equipment to dispel the gas, as well as a constant mist/film of water, sprayed over the accident site to mitigate the risk of the gas ignition.

-The train driver, the assistant crewman (the "second man"), and the motorists including one motorcyclist driving on the fallen bridge all survived.
+Train driver Edward Olencewicz, assistant crewman Bill McCrossin (the "second man"), and the motorists (including one motorcyclist) driving on the fallen bridge all survived.

 The operation lasted from 8:12 a.m.
-Tuesday until 6:00 a.m.
+Tuesday until 6 a.m.
 Thursday.
-Ultimately, 84 people were killed in the accident, including an unborn child.
+Ultimately, 83 people were killed in the crash.